NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 </details>

-### 2.1.7 Verify the Setup
+### 2.1.7 Verify the Basic container Setup

 After running the command in section 'Create the basic Docker Container' and section 'Start Docker from the WSL Distribution' we can test if the setup **succeeded**.
 Make sure the docker container is started from our WSL (see: [Start Docker from the WSL Distribution](start-docker-from-the-wsl-distribution) )

 #### Verify the X Output

-- In th Docker container CLI prompt (which you just opened via the wsl) , started from the WSL,  enter:
+- In the Docker container Bash CLI prompt (which you just opened via the wsl), enter:
   <pre class="nje-cmd-one-line-sm-ident1"> xeyes</pre>
   <span class="nje-expect-block">*This should display a pair of eyes in a Window (X is working properly)*. *When you don't see it check if XLaunch is started.* </span>